Antenna Efficiency

 Ground Losses

-Of these, the major consideration is Antenna Mounting.
-Remember this important point; Whatever RF current flows in the antenna, must return to the source.
+We should also remember that RF current must return to its source.
 When we mount an antenna low, more of the return current is forced to flow through the lossy surface under the vehicle, rather than the body of the vehicle.
-We also add ground losses when the antenna is mounted on long stalks.
-The right photo depicts the worst of cases; low mounting, and a long stalk.

 ☜Return☜